avinash-selvan/Movie-Booking-system/README.md

 **Avinash**
 B.Tech CSE | 3rd Year
-Passionate about software engineering and systems development.
+PES University

 ---

 ## 📃 License

-This project is open-source and free to use for educational purposes.
+This project is open-source and free to use.